knative-portability/large-events/README.md

 There are 4 microservices in this project.
 They are:
 - __events__ - Add, edit, and fetch events list.
-- __pageserve__ - Serve web UI and proxy an API gateway to some other services.
+- __pageserve__ - Serve web UI and act as an API gateway to other services.
 - __posts__ - Add, edit, and fetch posts list.
-- __users__ - Authenticate with Google Login, edit and fetch authorization level of users.
+- __users__ - Authenticate with Google Sign-In, edit and fetch authorization level of users.

 ## Getting Started